jacob-pro/wsl2-dns-agent/README.md

 **Ensure you have first fixed the route table for WSL2, and not broken the Windows DNS server priority in the process**.
 See the [guide](./docs/ROUTING.md) for how to do this.

+**Ensure you have the `chattr` command present within your WSL2 distribution**.
+For RHEL-family distributions you can use `sudo yum install e2fsprogs`.

-Simply download `wsl2-dns-agent.exe` from the [releases page](https://github.com/jacob-pro/wsl2-dns-agent/releases/latest)
+Download `wsl2-dns-agent.exe` from the [releases page](https://github.com/jacob-pro/wsl2-dns-agent/releases/latest)

-Save it to your startup folder (`%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`).
+(Optionally) save it to your [startup folder](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd)
+(`%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`), so it is automatically launched when you log in.

-Launch the application.
+Launch the `wsl2-dns-agent.exe` application.

-Note: You must have the `chattr` command installed within your WSL2 distribution.

 ## Diagnostics